 The Blackhawks was one of the 17 original teams in the NBA and reached the playoffs in that first year.
 But its owners realized that the Tri-Cities was quite a small team for such a big league and so in 1951, Kerner transferred the Blackhawks team to Milwaukee and changed their name to Hawks.

-Bob Pettit, an NBA MVP, led the Hawks during this decade, alongside Bill Russell, Cliff Hagan and Ed Macauley.
-Their effort made the Hawks one of the premiere teams of the NBA then.
+Bob Pettit, an NBA MVP, led the Hawks during this decade, alongside Bill Russell, Cliff Hagan, and Ed Macauley.
+Their effort made the Hawks one of the premier teams of the NBA then.